Music

 What are we aiming for?

 At Yardley Primary School we believe that music has the power to make life better for everyone.
 It has the power to make us cry, and to make us dance.
 It unites people across divides.
 It consoles us in tough times.
 It reminds us how it feels to be at our best.
+At Yardley, we aim to nurture the talents and passions of tomorrow’s musicians.

-We want to give all our children regular access to these opportunities, to make life better for them now, and in the future.
+At Yardley Primary School we aim to give every child regular access to these things, to make life better for them, now and in the future.

 How do we achieve this?